Key Strategies to Engage Millennial Volunteers and Keep Them Coming Back

 There’s no shortage of names for them: millennials, Generation Y, echo boomers.
 No matter what you choose to call them, it’s a well-known fact that they’re highly sought after by organizations who want them to care about their cause.
 The process to engage millennial volunteers can be challenging.

 In an age of Yelp and Zagat, it’s never been easier to make choices between what restaurant, hair salon, or store will best suit your needs, and the same applies to nonprofits.
 Millennials will do their research to find the nonprofits they want to commit their time and money to.
-With many different organizations catering to this generation, here’s what you can do to attract them to your cause.
+With many different organizations catering to this generation, here’s what you can do to attract them to your cause and add more millenials to your volunteer database.

 Engage Millennial Volunteers: Make Your Information Accessible